Disaster Preparation and Recovery

-Community Legal Services helps people affected by disasters by providing free disaster recovery legal services and assistance in identifying other available aid resources.
-This page provides a collection of videos to help you and your family members cope with disasters.
+Community Legal Services helps people affected by disasters by providing no-cost disaster recovery legal services and assistance in identifying other available resources.
+This page provides a collection of information to help you and your family members when faced with disaster.

 See the Florida Supreme Court website for announcements on court closures: https://www.floridasupremecourt.org/Weather-Related-Emergency-Orders

-- Rosen Hotels & Resorts is offering “Distress Rates” for Floridians Evacuating Ian.
-Pet-friendly, no additional pet fees during the “distress rates”
+- Rosen Hotels & Resorts offers “Distress Rates” for Floridians Evacuating.
+Pet-friendly, no additional pet fees during the “distress rates.”

 Items to take with you to a shelter:

 - Identification, important papers, cash.
 (Keep these items on you at all times.
 Shelters are not responsible for lost or stolen items.)

 - Special dietary food, snacks or comfort food, water or other non-alcoholic beverages

 - Oxygen supplies or arrange with your oxygen company to deliver to the designated special needs shelter.

 - Toiletry items.